All Episodes

 So it's kind of ironic in that sense.

-But one thing is clear, they are welcoming this inflow of people because they are not having a birth rate anywhere near sufficient to keep their population where it is, which means their economy cannot maintain its growth.
+But one thing is clear: they are welcoming this inflow of people because they are not having a birth rate anywhere near sufficient to keep their population where it is, which means their economy cannot maintain its growth.

 This is giving a lot of people a lot of nervous pause.

-I mean, would she welcomed them in and welcomed how they're gonna change the country?
+I mean, when she welcomed them in and welcomed how they're going to change the country, people literally were stopped in their tracks.

 What?